FZJ-INM1-BDA/siibra-python/docs/index.rst

-`siibra-python` is developed and maintained by the Big Data Analytics Group, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH, with contributions from collaborators and users.
+`siibra-python` is developed and maintained by the Big Data Analytics Group, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH, with contributions from collaborators and users

-Development of `siibra-python` and the wider siibra tool suite has been supported by European and national research infrastructure projects, including the Human Brain Project and EBRAINS.
-The software contributes to atlas services for accessing and using multilevel brain atlas content in reproducible workflows.
+Development of `siibra-python` and the wider siibra tool suite has been supported by the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 10114731 (EBRAINS 2.0).

 We thank all contributors who have helped develop, test, document, and improve `siibra-python` through code contributions, issue reports, discussions, tutorials, workshops, and user feedback.

-Many atlas elements and data features accessible through siibra are curated, hosted, or registered through EBRAINS and related community resources.
-We acknowledge the researchers, data providers, curators, and infrastructure teams who make these resources available for reuse.

-For details on software authorship and citation, see :doc:`howtocite`.

 .. toctree::